ethanlq/SCMA-codebook/README.md

 3. CODEBOOK-COLLECTIONS  is the codebook set of existing works.

-4. NC-SCMA: The designed codebook for " An novel non-coherent SCMA xxxx"
+4. NC-SCMA: The designed codebook for the paper " A Novel Non-Coherent SCMA with Massive MIMO"

 5. SSD-SCMA: